Franklin-Graham/YouTube-Video-Downloader/README.md

 command is used to call the function

 root.mainloop() is a method that executes when we want to run the program.

+    5.Summary

+With this project in python, we have successfully developed the youtube video downloader project using python.